The accuracy problem

-Data brokers present themselves as comprehensive information services.
-They imply that the profiles they sell are reliable, up to date, and thoroughly sourced.
-The reality is far messier.
-Independent analyses and consumer complaints consistently show that somewhere between 20% and 30% of data broker profiles contain errors significant enough to matter -- wrong information attributed to real people, sold to anyone willing to pay a few dollars for a lookup.
+Data brokers imply the profiles they sell are reliable, current, and well-sourced.
+The reality is messier.
+Independent analyses and consumer complaints consistently show 20% to 30% of broker listings contain errors significant enough to matter — wrong information attributed to real people, sold to anyone for a few dollars.

 These are not trivial typos.
 The most common categories of error include: